 Hugely popular with families, the ski resort of Plan de Corones (more commonly known as Kronplatz) in Italy has a great snow record due to the high altitude and snow making facilities covering almost every inch of the piste.
 Italy is a fantastic country to bring the kids to ski.
-Italians are typically very friendly towards children, and most restaurants and cafès are welcoming of families.
-And Pila is no exception.
+Italians are typically very friendly towards children, and most restaurants and cafés are welcoming of families and Livigno is no exception.
 We do understand that the transfer is a little longer than some resorts but all the positives heavily outweigh this, for example you know it’s off the beaten track and it’s not going to be overcrowded on the slopes.